Good Girl Gone Bad: Commercial performance

 In the United States, Good Girl Gone Bad debuted at number two on the Billboard 200 chart, selling 162,000 copies in its first week.
 It became Rihanna's then-best start album entry.
 The next week, it fell to number seven with 81,000 copies sold.
 The re-issue sold 63,000 copies in the first week and helped Good Girl Gone Bad jump from number 124 to number seven on the US Billboard 200 in its 55th week.
-It was certified six-time platinum by the Recording Industry Association of America (RIAA); by November 2013, both Good Girl Gone Bad and the reissue had sold 2,800,000 copies in the United States alone.
-As of 2015, it is her best-selling album in the country.
-The album debuted atop of the Canadian Albums Chart and became Rihanna's second number-one album in the country.
+It was certified seven-times platinum by the Recording Industry Association of America (RIAA); by November 2013, both Good Girl Gone Bad and the reissue had sold 2,800,000 copies in the United States alone.
+As of 2025, it has earned 8,600,000 album-equivalent units in the country.
+The album debuted atop the Canadian Albums Chart and became Rihanna's second number-one album in the country.
 It was certified quintuple platinum by Music Canada, denoting shipments of more than 500,000 copies.

 Good Girl Gone Bad debuted at number one on both UK Albums Chart and UK Hip Hop and R&B Albums Chart with sales of 54,000 copies in its first week.
 It became her first album to top the chart, and stayed on the chart for 177 weeks.
-It was certified six times platinum by the British Phonographic Industry (BPI) and sold over 1,904,347 copies in the country, as of 2016.
+It was certified eight times platinum by the British Phonographic Industry (BPI) and sold over 1,904,347 copies in the country, as of 2016.
 It ended at number 10 on the UK 2007 year-end list and number six on the 2008 year-end list.
 As of March 2015, Good Girl Gone Bad is the 46th best-selling album of the millennium in the United Kingdom.
 In Ireland, Good Girl Gone Bad debuted at number three on the Irish Singles Chart on June 7, 2007.
 After four weeks on the chart, it reached the top.
 The album peaked at number one on the Swiss Hitparade chart and stayed on the chart for 91 weeks.
 In Australia, it peaked at number two and was certified triple platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 210,000 copies.
 To date, the album had sold 9 million album units worldwide.

 Before its physical release, "Umbrella" achieved the biggest debut in the six-year history of the iTunes Store in the United States, breaking a record previously held by Shakira's 2006 single "Hips Don't Lie".
 Following its digital release, the song debuted atop the Hot Digital Songs chart, with first-week sales of more than 277,000 units.
 The single became the highest digital debut in the United States since Nielsen SoundScan began tracking downloads in 2003, surpassing Timberlake's "SexyBack" 250,000 sales record in 2006.